tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 HelloRetryRequest that requires the client to generate a key share on the P-256 curve.

+Note:

+: The HelloRetryRequest uses the same handshake message type as a ServerHello and so is labeled as ServerHello here.

 >>> KeyExchangeTest/TlsKeyExchangeTest13.EqualPriorityTestRetryECServer13/0 hrr
 <<< KeyExchangeTest/TlsKeyExchangeTest13.EqualPriorityTestRetryECServer13/0 hrr